linach00/linach00/README.md

 Outside of data science, I'm a lash artist — and I'm channeling that firsthand industry experience into **Lashfolio**, a client management app built specifically for lash professionals.
-Think client profiles, visit history, appointment notes, and service tracking: everything a lash artist needs, finally in one place.
+Features include client profiles, visit history, appointment notes, and service tracking — tools I wished I had as a practicing artist and that the industry currently lacks a dedicated solution for.

 ---